-Serbia: New Energy Law revealed5.
-January 2015. / News Serbia Energy
+Serbia: New Energy Law revealed, News Serbia Energy

 National Assembly of Serbia adopted the Energy Law, which introduces the full implementation of the Third Energy Package of the EU and provides a higher consumer protection.

 183 Members of Parliament voted for the Law, also including the representatives of opposition parties.

 While presenting the Law to the Members of Parliament, the Serbian Minister of Mining and Energy Aleksandar Antić said that it improved the investment conditions and ameliorated the security of electricity and gas supply.

 – The new law widely opens the doors for investments in the energy sector as one of the most perspective branches, in which investors are highly interested – said Antić.